polyaxon/polyaxon/templates/experimentation/concepts.md

 ### User

-A `User` is the entity that creates project, starts experiments, manages organizations and clusters.
+A `User` is the entity that creates project, starts experiments, manages teams and clusters.
 A `User` has a set of permissions, and can be normal user or superuser.

 !!! info "More details"